 Ad networks like Google AdSense pay per 1,000 impressions (CPM), with the average CPM for display ads falling around the $1.25 mark.
 The more people exposed to the adverts on your blog, the more money you’ll make.

-Both Mediavine and AdThrive also require bloggers to meet minimum page-view requirements before applying to join the network.
-It’s an investment that’ll pay dividends in the long run.
+Some platforms require bloggers to meet minimum page-view requirements before applying to join the network.
+It’s an investment that will pay dividends in the long run.
 Monica Lent, founder of Not a Nomad Blog, generates the highest share of revenue through this type of blog advertising.

 Afoma Umesi runs her book blog, Reading Middle Grade, on the side.
 “I had no experience and started blogging as a hobby before seriously deciding to monetize the site,” she says.